Freaky/zfsnapr/README.md

     zfsnapr [options] umount mountpoint
     zfsnapr [options] execute mountpoint command [args...]

+    -E, --exclude PATH               Do not mount datasets under this path -r, --root ROOT                  Only mount from the dataset mounted here -e, --exec                       Do not mount noexec
     -s, --suid                       Do not mount nosuid
-    -e, --exec                       Do not mount noexec
     -V, --version                    Display program version and exit -h, --help                       Display usage and exit